options/AnalysisAcquisition/README.md

 *Azure function supports very easy way to utilize nuget packages using project.json files in azure function root folder. you can find out the how to use it in [project.json](/DevSources/FunctionAppsDev/wwwroot/ConvertPdfToTextDocument/project.json).*

 ### Analytics: Acquisition information and risks.
-- *Ubiqone* and his partner already have a very unique analysis solution of acquisition information and the system have been hosting in different azure subscription as a single VM type.
-Basically, it is more reasonable to locate this service in the same region and the same resouce group and confiure at least two of vms.
+- *Ubiqone* and his partner already have an unique analysis solution of acquisition information and the system have been hosting in different azure subscription as a single VM type.
+Basically, it is more reasonable to locate this service in the same region and the same resource group and configure at least two of VMs.
 But, hackfest team decided to reuse on-going the system rather than to create new one.
-- Additionally, Because the service endpoint could be changed and orginal data could be marshaled according to which sub-system has to be integration, To isolate this expected change from others, [*SendTextToTextAnalytics*](/DevSources/FunctionAppsDev/wwwroot/SendTextToTextAnalytics) was designed and this function is responsible for sending data into Text Analytics Subsystem.
+- Additionally, Because the service endpoint could be changed and original data could be marshaled according to which sub-system has to be integration, To isolate this expected change from others, [*SendTextToTextAnalytics*](/DevSources/FunctionAppsDev/wwwroot/SendTextToTextAnalytics) was designed and this function is responsible for sending data into Text Analytics Subsystem.

 ### Notification
 - *Logic App* is generally used to design workflow with a lot of connectors.
 This sample application are using *Logic App* for email notification. and it exposes http triggering point to execute the logic app - [*EmailNotifier*](/DevSources/LogicAppDev).
-- The reason of why *Logic App* was choosed to implement this function is adding new notification channel likes SMS or integration with others is relatively easy.
+- The reason of why *Logic App* was chosen to implement this function is adding new notification channel likes SMS or integration with others is relatively easy.

 ### Visualization: Visualization Analyzed Results.
 - Power BI is the most powerful tool to visualize the result.